Usama306/FYP-DevOps/README.md

 2. **Jenkins Pipeline**:
    - Push changes to GitHub
    - Jenkins automatically triggers the pipeline
-   - Access Jenkins at: `http://localhost:8080` # Change this to your Jenkins server URL Currnrtly it is running on local machine using Oracle VM VirtualBox
+   - Access Jenkins at: `http://localhost:8080`  Change this to your Jenkins server URL Currnrtly it is running on local machine using Oracle VM VirtualBox Port Forwarding

 3. **Manual Deployment**:
    ```bash